• Skip to Content

 The chemistry program at New College encourages and develops independence, collaboration, and scientific judgment.
 From the beginning, students work closely with faculty in a non-competitive environment, learning the skills and techniques necessary for scientific work.
 Tutorials, Independent Study Projects, and the senior thesis provide opportunities for intensive study on specific topics and original laboratory research.

-Laboratories are well equipped for organic, inorganic, and physical chemistry projects as well as for biochemistry and molecular biology.
+Laboratories are well equipped for organic, inorganic, and physical chemistry projects as well as for analytical, biochemistry and molecular biology.
 Students enjoy access to research-grade instruments in laboratory courses and research projects.

 Faculty in Chemistry

-Briana Aguila-Ames, Assistant Professor in Chemistry
+Briana Aguila-Ames, Assistant Professor of Chemistry

 Lin Jiang, Associate Professor of Bioorganic Chemistry

-Suzanne Sherman, Associate Professor of Chemistry (On Leave)
+Suzanne Sherman, Associate Professor of Chemistry

 Requirements for the AOC in Chemistry